Healthy eating tips for people with arthritis

 Calcium and vitamin D are essential nutrients for bone health and supplements may be prescribed for patients with RA taking glucocorticoids (steroids), which can increase the risk of bone loss and osteoporosis.

-Steroids may be offered as a short-term treatment to manage flares in people with recent onset (or established disease) to rapidly decrease inflammation, and in particular to improve symptoms while waiting for a new cDMARD to take effect (which can take 2–3 months).
+Steroids may be offered as a short-term treatment to manage flares in people with recent onset (or established disease) to rapidly decrease inflammation, and to improve symptoms while waiting for a new cDMARD to take effect (which can take 2–3 months).

 Shopping, preparing and cooking food - some tips